Have troubles with your Volvo transmission? Learn the causes of why your transmission is bad and know possible solutions to fix your transmission.

 Read the fault codes from the transmission module.
-You can have a mechanic do this procedure or invest in a good Volvo scanner and read the codes yourself.
-This video shows you how to read Volvo fault codes with iCarsoft for Volvo.
-Don't rely on the codes alone but get a second opinion from an experienced mechanic.
+You can have a mechanic do this or invest in a good Volvo scanner and read the codes yourself.
+Don’t rely on the codes alone but get a second opinion from an experienced mechanic.

 - Update TCM Software

 If you are experiencing hard shifting between gears, it could be caused by Transmission module software.
 This was a widespread problem in many Volvos from 2001 until 2007.

 - The good news is that a simple software update performed by your Volvo dealer can often fix your hard-shifting issues.